Stability or autocracy? Turkey divided over key referendum

 - KeyArena renovation group strikes unique partnership with Pearl Jam, Live Nation

-A “yes” vote would allow a set of 18 constitutional reforms that grants the president the power to appoint government ministers and senior officials, appoint half of the members in the country’s highest judicial body, declare states of emergency and issue decrees.
+A “yes” vote would allow 18 constitutional reforms that grant the president the power to appoint government ministers and senior officials, appoint half of the members in the country’s highest judicial body, declare states of emergency and issue decrees.

 Critics argue that will allow Erdogan — who has been in power either as prime minister or president since 2003 — to rule at least until 2029 with few checks and balances in a system where the separation of powers will be less clear-cut.

 “The 18 articles foresee a very loose separation of powers,” said Ahmet Kasim Han, an associate professor of international relations at Kadir Has University in Istanbul.
-That “unduly invests the weight of the decisions and the power of the executive on the president,” he said.
+That “unduly invests the weight of the decisions and the power of the executive on the president.”

 Polls suggest a neck-and-neck race for Sunday’s vote.

-“It’s going to be a very close call and both ‘yes’ and ‘no’ are equally probable as outcomes,” Han said.
+“It’s going to be a very close call, and both ‘yes’ and ‘no’ are equally probable as outcomes,” Han said.

 The referendum comes amid troubled times for Turkey, which has been plagued by a string of bombings, renewed violence between the government forces and Kurdish rebels and a failed coup attempt in July that resulted in a state of emergency that remains in place.